 It’s such an easy, delicious recipe that you will probably even make this to lick the spoon and snack on!

 Let me share with you how to make this delicious vegan chocolate buttercream frosting recipe.

 What’s Vegan Chocolate Frosting?

-It’s a chocolate frosting for cakes and cupcakes that is naturally:
+It’s a chocolate frosting for vegan chocolate birthday cake and vegan chocolate cupcakes that is naturally: